md50-maker/Project-1/README.md

 # Project-1
 My First Project

-## It is a chalenge but I could do it
+## It is a challenge but I can do it